Auriana/TWEB_Project1/README.md

 ## <a name="State"></a>3.
 What is the current state of the project

 As we have first implemented the application locally, this version is the current one.
 As we mentioned, we offer a version built on **heroku** too.
-But this one has an additional bug, due to the deployement.
+Unfortunately, we have the following problems for both versions :

+* **Lecture recovery** :  We planned to propose to recover a past lecture, in order to continue a stopped one, or to see the stats (requests uses, questions).
+The problem is that it does not really work as we wish : the slide is not the one where we stopped, plus the number of the requests mmade by the audience.
+* **Archive** : The section called "Archive" from the home page shows only the lectures made during the session, not all of them (since the creation of the account of the user).
+We have to correct that.

+The additional bug we discovered **for the deployed version** is the following : It is not possible to see the PDF from the viewerSide or the presenterSide pages, although the PDF file was loaded correctly.
+We suppose the problem comes from Amazon S3 platform.
 The problem is, focusing on the local version, we have not already fix it.

-The bug we discovered it the following : It is not possible to see the PDF from the viewerSide or the presenterSide pages, although the PDF file was loaded correctly.
-We suppose the problem comes from Amazon S3 platform.

 ## <a name="Run"></a>4.
 How to run this project